Vickers Wellington: Design

 The Vickers Wellington was a twin-engined long-range medium bomber, initially powered by a pair of Bristol Pegasus radial engines, which drove a pair of de Havilland two-pitch propellers.
 Various engines and propeller combinations were used on variants of the aircraft, which included models of the Bristol Hercules and the Rolls-Royce Merlin engines.
 Recognisable characteristics of the Wellington include the high aspect ratio of its tapered wing, the depth of its fuselage and the use of a tall single fin on its tail unit, which reportedly aided in recognition of the type.

-The Wellington typically had a crew of five, the bomb-aimer being locatedin the aircraft's nose.
+The Wellington typically had a crew of five, the bomb-aimer being located in the aircraft's nose.
 The Wellington could be fitted with dual flight controls, and specialised dual-control conversion sets were developed for the purpose of performing training upon the type.
 The cockpit also contained provisions for heating and de-icing equipment, which was introduced on later models of the Wellington.
 The Wellington Mk I had a maximum offensive bomb load of 4,500 lb, more than one-fifth of the aircraft's 21,000 lb all-up weight.
 Additional munitions and an expanded bombing capacity were changes in many of the wartime variants of the Wellington, including the carrying of larger bombs.